Need to know

 For example, ShopBack captures your location data, even when you aren't actively using the app or website, as well as data from third parties including social media providers and Google.

 Kickback captures social media profile information and location data.

-And Cashrewards can use your transaction behaviour to capture sensitive information such as your health information, information about sexual orientation or practices, ethnic origin or religious beliefs.
+And Cashrewards captures information from your transactions that could allow them to infer information about your health, sexual orientation or practices, ethnic origin or religious beliefs.

 What are they using your data for?

-While all three of the cashback sites we examined for this article explicitly state that they do not sell user data, Bower says that doesn't mean they aren't using it to make money.
+Although all three cashback sites we looked at for this article explicitly claim that they don't sell user data or information, Bower says that doesn't mean they aren't using it to make money.